simon-ritchie/apysc/docs_src/source/graphics.md

 def on_rectangle_click(
         e: ap.MouseEvent[ap.Rectangle], options: dict) -> None:
     """
-    A Handler that called when the rectangle is clicked.
+    The handler that the rectangle calls when clicked.

     Parameters
     ----------